TobiasBriones/jdesk/docs/publish.md

 ## Set Up Maven in the Project

 This is the configuration that was applied to the project.
 It has many things, so it is exhausting.
-Once this is done properly until this step, the release without error will be trivial.
+Once this is done properly, the release without errors will be trivial.

 The following is to be added to the `pom.xml` file of the project, apart from the standard properties like group id, version, etc.

 The general information like name, description, etc., will be shown when the artifact gets deployed on Maven.

 As you can see, the first tags are just general project information: